jalusw/encre/README.md

 which allows you to open it and write notes without an internet connection.

-The app is built with vanilla js and web capabilities such as service & web workers. to store the notes this app leverages sqlite's web assembly to store the notes in the local storage.
+The app is built with vanilla js and web capabilities such as service & web workers. to store the notes this app leverages sqlite's web assembly to store the notes through origin private file system.

 Features:

 - Markdown formatting
 - Offline capabilities
-- Local storage (your notes are stored in the local storage)
-- Dark mode
-- Light mode
-- System default mode (follows the system's dark/light mode)
+- (Dark/Light) Theme support

 ## Getting Started